cylc/cylc-flow/doc/src/suite-design-guide/portable-suites.rst

 - Put all site-specific settings in include-files loaded at the end of a generic "core" suite definition.
-- Use "optional optional" app config files for site-specific variations in the core suite's Rose apps.
+- Use "optional" app config files for site-specific variations in the core suite's Rose apps.
 - (Make minimal use of inlined site switches too, if necessary).
 - When referencing files, reference them within the suite structure and